jiayizhou1022/jiayizhou1022.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My name is Bofan Liu.
+My name is Jiayi Zhou.

 My bachelor's degree is a joint degree in Atmospheric Sciences from University of Reading and Nanjing University of Information Science and Technology (2019-2023).
 I've graduated from in Imperial College London studying Environmental Data Science and Machine Learning(2023-2024).
 Now I am a Ph.D. student at Department of Geography HKBU (2024-).